halliefuchs/halliefuchs.github.io/README.md

 ## Check out my [Instagram Profile](https://www.instagram.com/halliefuchs/) to learn more!

+# Gender at Lehigh University
-I made this infographic using Canva.
+## I made this infographic using Canva.
 Data courtesy of Lehigh University